1703 – Beginning of Rákóczi Uprising in Hungary

 Around mid-December, 2,000 Serbian light troops arrived at Kittsee on the Danube, in front of Pressburg to support the Austrians.

-On 22 December, Rákoczy, who had just joined with reinforcements the detachment blockading Tokey, issued a proclamation to the estates and inhabitants of Moravia and Silesia, in which he asked them to revolt to regain their religious and political freedoms and invited them, to join his army; those opposed to the latter were threatened with fire and sword.
+On 22 December at noon, Count Sándor Károlyi set off from Schintau with 3,000 horse for his expedition on the Moravian border, marching by way of Bösing (present-day Pezinok/SK) and Limbach, and then across the steep slopes of the Little Carpathians.
+The same day, Rákoczy, who had just joined the detachment blockading Tokey with reinforcements, issued a proclamation to the estates and inhabitants of Moravia and Silesia, in which he asked them to revolt to regain their religious and political freedoms and invited them, to join his army; those opposed to the latter were threatened with fire and sword.

 Ferenc II Rákoczy established his headquarters at Miskolez (maybe Miskolc/HU).
 The Kuruc army took up its winter-quarters between the Theiss River, the Mátra Mountains and the Danube.